76 Artificial Intelligence Examples Shaking Up Business Across Industries

 Self-Driving Cars

 Cruise is the first company to offer robotaxi services to the public in a major city, using AI to lead the way.
 The company’s self-driving cars collect a petabyte’s worth of information every single day.
-AI uses this massive data set to constantly learn about the best safety measures, driving techniques and most efficient routes to give the rider assurance they are safe.
+AI uses this massive data set to constantly learn about the best safety measures, driving techniques and most efficient routes to give the rider peace of mind.

 Waymo is Google’s self-driving car project.
 The company builds a variety of autonomous vehicles designed to meet the needs of drivers, including individuals, rideshare drivers and large trucking companies.
 With an advanced suite of sensors, each Waymo vehicle collects data and uses artificial intelligence to decipher what will happen next.
 Thanks to AI, Waymo vehicles can analyze situations and make safe predictions for optimal next moves.